reziamini/laravel-easyblade/README.md

 # laravel EasyBlade

-You can create a simpler and readable view with EasyBlade
+You can create a simpler and more readable view with EasyBlade

-# Install
+# Installation

 ```
 composer require rezaamini-ir/laravel-easyblade